Top Safety Concerns

 - Has difficulty locating familiar places like the bathroom, bedroom or dining room

-- Asks the whereabouts of current or past friends and family
+- Asks the whereabouts of past friends and family

 - Acts as if doing a hobby or chore, but nothing gets done (e.g., moves around pots and dirt without actually planting anything)